nikhilgautam96/P-11/Javascript/Notes/Introduction.md

     - Non-Primivitive :
         1. `Object`.

-- JS does not differentiate between character and string. ie- it does not has any seperate type as character.
+- `NOTE` : JS does not differentiate between character and string. ie- it does not has any seperate type as character.

 ## Operators in JS :-
 - `typeof <value>` - it returns the type of any value in string format.